 Recent advances in technology have resulted in the development of extremely powerful robots that can perform a wide range of tasks, from packing goods to exploring distant planets.
 But what exactly is a robot, and how do they work?

 The Summer Robotics Programme is a course that introduces students to the field of Robotics, providing an insight into the science and engineering behind modern Robotics and an overview of the entire Robotics design and development process.

 Students seeking a longer technology / coding summer school might like to combine this course with our Computer Science programme.

-The course takes a hands-on approach to introduce the basic concepts of the construction and programming of autonomous, mobile robots, which will become increasingly complex as the course progresses.
-There will be several challenges in class to test the abilities of the robots being studied, with a final contest to end the course.
+The course takes a hands-on approach to introduce the basic concepts of the construction and programming of autonomous, mobile robots, which become increasingly complex as the course progresses.
+There are several challenges in class to test the abilities of the robots being studied, with a final contest to end the course.